ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

 1. **Setup your SAM check point in the SAMcheckpoints folder:**

     Go to https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints
-    and download a checkpoint as per needed and place it inside the SAMcheckpoints folder.
+    and download a checkpoint as per needed and place it inside the 'SAMcheckpoints' folder.
     Rename it to "model.pth".